cwarf5/linkpal-extension/README.md

 2. Use the popup interface to save links and categorize them.
 3. Access your saved links anytime through the popup.

+## Why not normal browser bookmarks?
+I use different browsers between many different devices and operating systems.
+This is a one-place-fits-all solution.
+There will be a ported FireFox extension to allow capatability there.
+Additionally, all my links will be stored in a GitHub repo, so I can access from any device, anywhere, whenever... *and I just wanted to take a stab at developing a Chrome extension*

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.